ShadowDrake21/DevelopsToday-Test-Task/README.md

 # Author's note

-In the project I am using SCSS pre-processors.
+In the project I am using SCSS pre-processor.

 The search is based on previously fetched data.